fire/com-chibifire-deploy/kubernetes/15-keycloak/README.md

 Add a password policy.

-Add a bearer token auth client for the godot game.
+Add a public client for the godot game.